Bobbo117/Watermain-Adaptive-Threshold-Implementation/README.md

   - Water pressure recovers slowly after demand if there is a pressure regulator

   - Water flow may not be detected by a static threshhold for slower flow rates or during periods of higher pressure

+  - Somewhere between 65 - 66 psi is the lowest hard threshhold to indicate flow, but it may not be adequate in all scenarios

 ## How small a leak can we detect without using an impeller?